gojimmypi/wolfssl/IDE/Espressif/README.md

 to help get started quickly.

 Although not required, a [JTAG Adapter](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/index.html) can be helpful for development.
+When not using a built-in JTAG from Espressif, the examples typically use the open source [Tigard board](https://github.com/tigard-tools/tigard#readme).

 ## Examples: